 - 1. Remove power from the actuator. - 2.
 Remove the terminal cover (1/2" wrench). - 3.
-To access the Handswitch, the terminal barrier plate must be removed on all models except the 11-1 9. - Clip the five wires from the old Handswitch (removing any tie wraps or sleeving that may interfere). - 5.
-Remove the Handswitch knob by loosening the two inset screws (5/64" hex wrench). - Remove the threaded bushing behind the Handswitch knob.
+To access the Handswitch, first remove the terminal barrier plate. - 4.
+Clip the five wires from the old Handswitch (removing any tie wraps or sleeving that may interfere). - 5.
+Remove the Handswitch knob by loosening the two inset screws (5/64" hex wrench). - 6.
+Remove the threaded bushing behind the Handswitch knob.
 The remaining Handswitch assembly components may now be removed from the terminal compartment.